faithmawi/nhs-dev-docs/README.md

 -When you click on the file, there should be an edit button in the top right of the document

--When you're finished with your changes, make sure you click **Comit changes**
+-When you're finished with your changes, make sure you click **Commit changes**

 -Or click **Cancel** if you wish to discard your changes